GraphQL for Sui RPC

 Tables: cp_sequence_numbers, watermarks

-Other pipelinesβ
+Other pipelines

-sum_displays tables stores the latest version of the Display object for each object type, used for rendering the off-chain representation (display) for a type.
+sum_displays tables stores the latest version of the Display object for each object type, used for rendering the offchain representation (display) for a type.

-Working with Consistent Storeβ
+Working with Consistent Store

-The Consistent Store is a combined indexer and RPC service that is responsible for indexing live data on-chain, and serving queries about it for recent checkpoints.
+The Consistent Store is a combined indexer and RPC service that is responsible for indexing live data onchain, and serving queries about it for recent checkpoints.
 Retention is configurable and is typically measured in minutes or hours.
 Its indexer fetches checkpoints from the same sources as the General-purpose Indexer, and writes data to an embedded RocksDB store, while requests are served through gRPC, answering the following queries:

 -